So B-cells, as their name suggests, ‘B’, develop

 cells of the immune system start of from multipotent

 hematopoietic stem cells in the bone marrow.
 And

 B-cells can become fully mature within the bone marrow.

 They don’t need to go anywhere else to become

 mature B-cells, they develop within the bone marrow.

-So let’s have a look at how B-cell
+and the spleen.
+So let’s have a look at how

-of becoming a mast cell, or instead of becoming
+instead of becoming a mast cell, or instead of

 become B-cells initially become pro-B cells.

 The next stage in their development is to become a